-Often times we choose careers that are great for out wallets, rather than pursuing our interests.
-Choosing a career we aren’t passionate about can lead to lack of stimulation and feeling of repressed creativity; which can ultimately put our mental wellness at risk.
+Often times we choose careers that are great for our wallets, rather than pursuing our interests.
+Choosing a career we aren’t passionate about can lead to a lack of stimulation and feeling of repressed creativity; which can ultimately put our mental wellness at risk.

 Start by planning out your career aspirations

 Ask yourself: what do I enjoy doing, what are my skills, and is there a job that combines these two?
 You can use our FREE Dream Career Journaling Prompts to get started!

 Gather photos, quotes, and other fun visuals

 Once you’ve figured out your dream job, it’s time to get creative.
 Gather the visuals you’ll be adding to your board.
 Remember, you want your board to be fun, bright and inspiring.
 So choose motivational quotes, affirmations, and photos of people who inspire you.
 A good place to start is our Pinterest boards.